Taiwan-EU Relations

 That same month, the European Union and the United States, during the EU-US Consultations, co-chaired by then EEAS Secretary General Stefano Sannino and then US Under Secretary Victoria Nuland, affirmed the importance of maintaining peace and stability in the Taiwan Strait and called for the peaceful resolution of cross-Strait issues.
 They expressed support for Taiwan’s meaningful participation in international organisations.

-In October 2024 and April 2025, the EU again issued a response to China’s military drills, reiterating its position that the EU has a direct interest in the preservation of the status quo in the Taiwan Strait.
-In the same month, then Commissioner for Jobs and Social Rights Nicholas Schmit, on behalf of then HR/VP Borrell, delivered a speech at the European Parliament plenary on the misinterpretation of the UN General Assembly Resolution 2758.
+In October 2024, April and December 2025, the EU again issued responses to China’s military drills, reiterating its position that the EU has a direct interest in the preservation of the status quo in the Taiwan Strait.
+In October 2024, then Commissioner for Jobs and Social Rights Nicholas Schmit, on behalf of then HR/VP Borrell, delivered a speech at the European Parliament plenary on the misinterpretation of the UN General Assembly Resolution 2758.
 Commissioner Schmit stated that United Nations Resolution 2758 is very short - only 150 words, among those 150 words, the word “Taiwan” does not appear.
 This marked the first time the EU executive branch expressed its position on the resolution, underscoring its significance.
-Also in October, the European Commission released a report “Safe Together: Strengthening Europe’s Civilian and Military Preparedness and Readiness,” in which it stated “Beyond its long-held ambitions to take over Taiwan, ...
+Also in October 2024, the European Commission released a report “Safe Together: Strengthening Europe’s Civilian and Military Preparedness and Readiness,” in which it stated, “Beyond its long-held ambitions to take over Taiwan, ...
 China’s coercive foreign and security policies toward neighbours including India, the Philippines, and Vietnam are undermining regional stability.”
 The report also pointed out that the “potential economic and security impact of Chinese aggression against Taiwan or in the South China Sea would be staggering for Europe and the world.”

 Taiwan- EP Relations

-Over the past half a century, the powers of the European Parliament (EP) have continued to expand, and thus, the parliament has become an important aspect of Taiwan-EU relations.
-At present, the European Parliament supports a range of measures promoting friendly relations between Taiwan and the EU, including by facilitating exchanges and visits between the respective parliaments, supporting Taiwan’s meaningful participation in international organizations and enhancing Taiwan-EU economic and trade relations.
+Over the years, the European Parliament has become an important part of Taiwan-EU relations as this EU institution continues to grow in importance.
+Today, the European Parliament supports a range of measures promoting friendly relations between Taiwan and the EU, including by facilitating exchanges and visits between the respective parliaments, supporting Taiwan’s meaningful participation in international organizations and enhancing Taiwan-EU economic and trade relations.

-Over the 9th term (July 2019 to June 2024), the European Parliament has passed almost 40 important resolutions containing a number of Taiwan-friendly provisions, especially the three important documents- "EU-Taiwan Political Relations and Cooperation", “the situation in the Strait of Taiwan”, and “EU-Taiwan trade and investment relations”, all put a clear focus on Taiwan, clearly conveying the European Parliament's concern about the security situation in the Taiwan Strait, its support for Taiwan’s international participation, a Taiwan-EU Bilateral Investment agreement (BIA) and the further deepening of bilateral relations, as well as unequivocally oppose China’s ongoing and deliberate distortion of United Nations General Assembly Resolution 2758 to unjustly limit Taiwan’s international participation, emphasize China’s territorial claim to Taiwan lacks legal basis of international law, and highlight the fact that neither Taiwan nor China is subordinate to the other and that only Taiwan’s democratically elected government can represent the Taiwanese people on the international stage.
+Over the 9th term (July 2019 to June 2024), the European Parliament has passed nearly 40 important resolutions containing a number of Taiwan-friendly provisions, especially the three important documents--“EU-Taiwan Political Relations and Cooperation”, “the situation in the Strait of Taiwan”, and “EU-Taiwan trade and investment relations”, all of which clearly convey the European Parliament's concern about the security situation in the Taiwan Strait as well as its support for Taiwan’s international participation, a Taiwan-EU Bilateral Investment Agreement (BIA) and the further deepening of bilateral relations.
+The documents also unequivocally oppose China’s ongoing and deliberate distortion of United Nations General Assembly Resolution 2758 to unjustly limit Taiwan’s international participation, emphasize China’s territorial claim to Taiwan lacks legal basis of international law, and highlight the fact that neither Taiwan nor China is subordinate to the other and that only Taiwan’s democratically elected government can represent the Taiwanese people on the international stage.

-The 10th European Parliament recently adopted the Resolution on “People’s Republic of China’s misinterpretation of the UN resolution 2758 and its continuous military provocations around Taiwan”, putting again the clear focus on Parliament’s supporting the status quo of Taiwan Strait in firm opposition to unilateral change, strongly rejecting China’s attempt to distort history and international rules and underlining that UN Resolution 2758 does not take a position on Taiwan, condemning China’s continued military provocations against Taiwan and aggressive behaviours in its neighboring regions, and stating that Taiwan has never been part of the PRC.
-This reveals once again the strong support of Taiwan from the European Parliament.
-On April 2, 2025, the European Union adopted, by a large majority, the resolutions on the 2024 implementation reports of the Common Foreign and Security Policy (CFSP) and the Common Security and Defence Policy (CSDP).
-The resolutions once again expressed concern over China's escalation of tensions in the Taiwan Strait and voiced support for the continued deepening of multifaceted cooperation and exchanges between Taiwan and the EU.
+The 10th European Parliament in October 2024 adopted the Resolution on “People’s Republic of China’s misinterpretation of the UN resolution 2758 and its continuous military provocations around Taiwan”, stating that Taiwan has never been part of the PRC, expressing the Parliament’s support for preserving the status quo in the Taiwan Strait and its opposition to unilateral change, strongly rejecting China’s attempt to distort history and international rules, underlining that UN Resolution 2758 does not take a position on Taiwan, and condemning China’s continued military provocations against Taiwan and aggressive behaviours in its neighboring regions.
+This shows once again the strong support of Taiwan from the European Parliament.
+On April 2, 2025, the European Parliament adopted, by a large majority, the resolutions on the 2024 implementation reports of the Common Foreign and Security Policy (CFSP) and the Common Security and Defence Policy (CSDP).
+The resolutions again express concern over China's escalation of tensions in the Taiwan Strait and voiced support for the continued deepening of multifaceted cooperation and exchanges between Taiwan and the EU.

-On 11 September 2024, Members of Legislative Yuan, Legislator Chang Hung-lu, Lin Chu-yin and Hung Sun-han, visited the European Parliament, with a meeting with MEP Michael Gahler, Chair of European Taiwan Friendship Group, MEP Andrey Kovatchez, Quaestor, MEP Miriam Lexmann, Quaestor and Co-Chair of Inter-Parliamentary Alliance on China (IPAC), and other MEPs, in further exchange of cross-strait status-quo, as well as the prospects of Taiwan-EU economic and investment cooperation.
+On September 11, 2024, Members of Taiwan's Legislative Yuan, Legislator Chang Hung-lu, Lin Chu-yin, and Hung Sun-han, visited the European Parliament and met with MEP Michael Gahler, Chair of European Taiwan Friendship Group; MEP Andrey Kovatchez, Quaestor; MEP Miriam Lexmann, Quaestor and Co-Chair of Inter-Parliamentary Alliance on China (IPAC), and other MEPs, to exchange views on cross-strait situation as well as the prospects of Taiwan-EU economic and investment cooperation.

-On 17 October 2024, former President, Tsai Ing-wen visited the European Parliament.
-Vice-President Pina Picierno welcomed her at the entrance of the Parliament, Chair of Delegation for relations with China (D-CN) MEP Engin Eroglu, and former Member of the Belgian Chamber of Representatives and Co-President of the Belgian-Taiwan Parliamentary Friendship Group Samuel Cogolati, also welcomed and greeted her.
-Vice President Picierno and former President Tsai went to a Protocole room of the European Parliament for the meeting, and moved together to the Welcoming Reception hosted by European Taiwan Friendship Group.
-Former President Tsai also attended “Ladies’ Night”.
-She had dinner with several important EU female politicians.
-Many members of the European Parliament later expressed their honour on social media, with once again emphasizing that Taiwan is an important like-minded partner for the EU, and the EU opposes any malicious attempt by the PRC to change the current situation by force and by distortion of international statement.
+On October 17, 2024, former President Tsai Ing-wen visited the European Parliament.
+Vice President Pina Picierno welcomed her at the entrance of the Parliament, along with D-CN Chair MEP Engin Eroglu, and former Member of the Belgian Chamber of Representatives and Co-President of the Belgian-Taiwan Parliamentary Friendship Group Samuel Cogolati.
+Vice President Picierno and former President Tsai held a meeting at a Protocol room of the European Parliament, then walked together to the Welcoming Reception hosted by European Taiwan Friendship Group.
+Former President Tsai also attended “Ladies’ Night”, where she had dinner with several important EU female politicians.
+Many members of the European Parliament later posted on social media, emphasizing that Taiwan is an important like-minded partner for the EU, and the EU opposes any malicious attempt by the PRC to change the current situation by force and by distortion of international statement.

-From 27 October to 1 November 2024, MEP Michael Gahler, Chair of the European Taiwan Friendship group, led a delegation to Taiwan.
+From October 27 to November 1, 2024, MEP Michael Gahler, Chair of the European Taiwan Friendship group, led a delegation to Taiwan.
 The group included MEP Bernard Guetta and MEP Ondřej Kolář.
-This was the first European parliamentary delegation visit following the European Parliament election in June 2024.
-During their visit, the delegation held in-depth discussions on topics such as Taiwan-EU trade relations, geopolitical issues, and explored opportunities for further cooperation.
+This was the first European parliamentary delegation to visit Taiwan following the European Parliament election in June 2024.
+During their visit, the delegation had in-depth discussions with officials and experts on topics such as Taiwan-EU trade relations and geopolitical issues, and explored opportunities for further cooperation.

 Taiwan - EU Scientific and Research Cooperation